grafana/grafana/docs/sources/tutorials/alerting-get-started-pt3/index.md

 ### Enter an alert rule name

-Make it short and descriptive as this will appear in your alert notification.
+Make it short and descriptive as this appears in your alert notification.
 For instance, `High CPU usage - Multi-region`.

 ### Define query and alert condition